MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 socket.Connect();
 ```

-### Putting It All Together

 **Congratulations!** You have written another remote skill for Misty.
 When the document loads, the program:
-* Connects with Misty.
+* connects with Misty
-* Sends a `GetLearnedFaces` command and checks whether your name is on the list of faces Misty already knows.
+* sends a `GetLearnedFaces` command and checks whether your name is on the list of faces Misty already knows
-* Subscribes to the `ComputerVision` WebSocket to receive messages when Misty is commanded to `StartFaceRecognition`.
+* subscribes to the `ComputerVision` WebSocket to receive messages when Misty is commanded to `StartFaceRecognition`
-* Recognizes and greets you if you are on the list of known faces, or sends a `StartFaceTraining` command to learn your face if you are not.
+* recognizes and greets you if you are on the list of known faces, or sends a `StartFaceTraining` command to learn your face if you are not

 ### Full Sample